michaelwfouts/gas-measurement-book/Lab Content/Lab 1.md

     c.
 Measure of Eccentricity
     d.
 Measure of Roundness

-3. For your plate, calculate the standard volumetric flow rate using the ISO 5167 equation.
+3. For your plate, calculate the standard volumetric flow rate using the ISO 5167 equation in SCF per Second.
 Assume the parameters below.
 Note: you may have to assume some values not explicitly given.
 Please give your sources for these.
     $C_d$  = 0.75
     $\epsilon$ = 0.9
-    $\Delta p$ = 100 in $H_20$
+    $\Delta p$ = 100 $in \: H_20$
+    $\rho _1$ = 0.04 $lbs/ft^3$  (or what you found online)
+    P = 14 psia
+    T = 70 °F

 4. What are the purposes of the taps on the sides of the orifice meter?